keras-team/keras/docs/templates/getting-started/functional-api-guide.md

 One way to achieve this is to build a model that encodes two tweets into two vectors, concatenates the vectors and adds a logistic regression of top, outputting a probability that the two tweets share the same author.
 The model would then be trained on positive tweet pairs and negative tweet pairs.

-Because the problem is symetric, the mechanism that encodes the first tweet should be reused (weights and all) to encode the second tweet, as such:
+Because the problem is symetric, the mechanism that encodes the first tweet should be reused (weights and all) to encode the second tweet.
+Here we use a shared LSTM layer to encode the tweets.

-[graph: shared lstm]

-Here we use an LSTM layer to encode the tweets.

 Let's build this with the functional API.
 We will take as input for a tweet a binary matrix of shape `(140, 256)`, i.e. a sequence of 140 vectors of size 256, where each dimension in the 256-dimensional vector encodes the presence/absence of a character (out of an alphabet of 256 frequent characters).